Franzeeee/Portfolio/README.md

     php artisan migrate
     ```

 Now your project is set up and ready to go!
-For more detailed instructions or additional setup steps, refer to the project's full documentation.
+For more detailed instructions or additional setup steps, don't hesitate to DM me.